 The New Work Item widget now allows you to select the default work item type, instead of forcing you to select the most common type you're creating over and over from the drop-down list.

-We've made the WIT chart widgets resizable.
+We have made the WIT chart widgets resizable.
 This allows users to see an expanded view of any WIT chart on the dashboard regardless of its original size.

 Teams can now configure the size of the dashboard's Query Results widget, allowing it to display more results.